LLNL/units/README.md

 - `<measurement> sqrt(<measurement>)` take the square root of a measurement of any kind, the units need to have a valid root.
 - `bool is_valid(<measurement>)` will result in true if the underlying unit is valid and the value is not a nan.
 - `bool isnormal(<measurement>)` will result in true if the underlying unit is normal and the value is not a nan or infinity or subnormal - zero is allowed in the measurement value, but not the unit multiplier.

+### Additional math operations

+A few additional math operations are available in the "unit_math.hpp"  header on all measurement types.
+This is a header only and is not included by default.
+It adds math operations including `ceil`,`floor`,'trunc',`roud`,'fmod',`sin`,`cos`,`tan`.
+The trigonometric operations are only defined for measurements that are convertible to radians.
+Additionally two type traits are defined including `is_measurement<X>` and `is_unit<X>`.
+These traits are only true for defined measurement types and unit types respectively.

 ### Available library functions